sparkfun/Qwiic_Template_Py/README.md

 Within the repository, the files that makeup the package are the following:
 ```
 Qwiic_Example_Py
-   + DESCRIPTION.rst          - A highlevel description of the package
+   + DESCRIPTION.rst          - A high level description of the package
    |
    + setup.cfg                - Specific options/settings for the package tools
    |